manuel-vermillac/Manuel-Vermillac_Portfolio/README.md

-# Manuel-Vermillac_Portfolio
-Personnal Portfolio

-# My Personal Portfolio - Manuel Vermillac
- Presentation of the projects i've been part of.

 # Project 1: [Le wagon boot camp training files](https://github.com/manuel-vermillac/data-challenges)

  This project contains all the files used for the 9-month Data-science bootcamp.
 When completed, the filled versions of the notebook exercices are kept.